gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * *Elaboration control*

-  Pragmas are provided for the programmer to specify the desired elaboration order.
+  Ada provides pragmas for you to specify the desired elaboration order.

 .. _Controlling_the_Elaboration_Order_in_Ada: